Freight traffic on inland waterways and in ports

 • On the entire Rhine, while coal transport was still enjoying an upward trend in 2022, these effects fell sharply in 2023.
 As a result, coal transport declined in 2023.
 In the first half of 2023, the level of coal transport was close to that recorded in the first half of 2021.

-• For the largest freight segment, petroleum products, transport demand in the first half of 2023 remained close to the level recorded in the same period of the previous year.
+• For the largest freight segment, petroleum products, transport demand on the entire Rhine in the first half of 2023 increased by 3.1%.
 The fall in oil prices in 2023 is likely to have had an impact, with the result that economic conditions were better for this segment than for most others.

 •